henriquepgomide/audit-c/README.md

 audit-c
 =======

-R files of AUDIT-C PT-Br validation.
+R files of AUDIT PT-Br IRT validation.

 This study is conducted by Crepeia - Center for Research, Intervention and Evaluation for Alcohol & Drugs from Universidade Federal de Juiz de Fora.